-SlideWinder Blues Band hits hard with its own brand of Texas and Chicago driven contemporary blues.
-For those times when the 1, 4, 5 just isn't enough, the bands sonic pallet is peppered with flavors from the Mississippi Delta and New Orleans.
+The SlideWinder Blues Band hits hard with its own brand of Texas and Chicago driven contemporary blues.
+For those times when the 1, 4, 5 just isn't enough, the bands red blooded live shows are full of vigor and offer a sonic pallet indicative of the Mississippi Delta and New Orleans.

-Hailing from Doylestown, PA, a suburban town just north of Philadelphia, SlideWinder is comprised of several regulars of “The Every Tuesday Funk n’ Blues Jam”, a weekly open blues jam originally born within the venue walls of Puck Live in Doylestown and continues to this day at Club Havana in New Hope, PA.
+Hailing from Doylestown, PA, a suburban town just north of Philadelphia, SlideWinder is comprised of several regulars of “The Every Thursday Funk n’ Blues Jam”, a weekly open blues jam originally born within the venue walls of Puck Live in Doylestown and continues to this day at Havana New Hope in New Hope, PA on Thursday evenings.

 The core members of the band include founder Paul Boddy on lead vocal and guitars.
-Joining in are the glorious pipes of Lori Gaston.
 Organ and piano are delivered ardently by Glenn “The Wizard” Hale.
-The brick wall bottom is provided by bass-man Chuck Hearne and the drums are hit with authority by the stoic Jim Bowman.
+Foundational density is laid down by bass-man Chuck Hearne, and the skins are relentlessly finessed by Dave Hollingsworth.

 The band’s first release, “Over the Hump” is a humorous tale of an aging body playing host to the thoughts of a younger mind.
 Follow-up tracks include "Love Me Darlin" which is unabashedly about the come-hear go-away dynamic of troubled relationships.
 “Money on Love” depicts a young man blowing his weekly paycheck in bars as he looks for love.
 “Knock my Boots” is not only a play on words, but a line drawn in the sand about a mans prized pair of cowboy boots.
-The bands first entry into ballad territory is “Makin’ Me Cry” which is soulfully delivered by singer Lori Gaston.
-Multiple great Bucks County blues musicians appear on this collaboration of appreciable songs written by Boddy and produced by Joe “The Butcher” Nicolo.
+Pretty Kitty is a humorous story of a woman's pet and chock full of innuendo.
+The bands first entry into ballad territory is “Makin’ Me Cry” which features Paul's emotionally charged vocal performance and patiently potent slide work, along with Glenn's soulful organ wizzardry.
+Several great Bucks County blues musicians appear on this collaboration of appreciable songs written by Boddy and co-produced by multi Grammy Award recipient Joe “The Butcher” Nicolo.

 SlideWinder is not a band of rookies.
-Growing up Boddy recalls listening to his Grandmother singing the Blues in London clubs, Bar-B-Q’s with The Bay City Rollers and watching his Uncle John’s band rehearse on Saturday mornings in his Father’s London warehouse.
-The guitar player in his Uncle’s band went on to join Judas Priest and his Uncle John enjoys a life in Spain as a Neil Diamond tribute act.
+Growing up Boddy recalls listening to his Grandmother sing the Blues in London clubs and family gatherings, Bar-B-Q’s with The Bay City Rollers and watching his Uncle John’s band rehearse on Saturday mornings in his Father’s London warehouse.
+The guitar player in his Uncle’s band went on to join Judas Priest.
+Boddy’s Uncle John now enjoys a life in Spain as a Neil Diamond tribute act.
 Boddy’s father was in business with Mark Stevens of The Dovells (The Bristol Stomp) and the late Don Kirshner (Don Kirshner’s Rock Concert).
 In 1999 Boddy Founded Cayman Records and produced Bob Lowery’s Yellow Light Album.
-After forty plus years of playing along to Freddie King and Duane Allman records, writing and recording multiple genres, and forming the top voted band in Bucks County, this music-man remains true to what he first heard as music.
+After forty plus years of performing and playing along to Freddie King and Duane Allman records, writing and recording music in multiple genres, and forming the SWBB, this music-man remains true to what he first heard as music.
 A true champion of the Blues and a guitar slinger at heart.